 The Anker Vertical Mouse is rather tall, especially compared to any traditional mouse.
 Measuring 3.98L x 3.23W x 3.15H inches, the hallmark of the mouse is its vertical design that will have you holding it by assuming a handshake position.
 With the hand almost perpendicular to the desk surface, there is little twisting of the wrist as you hold the mouse.
 If you already suffer from carpal tunnel syndrome, you can completely eliminate any wrist movement by pushing the mouse with your arm to maneuver the cursor, instead of twisting the mouse from side to side as you would in a normal mouse.

 Like most vertical mouse, it takes some time to get used to operating the Anker Vertical.
 With the main buttons on the side, my hand is positioned in a way that has the side of my palm and wrist resting on the desk at all times, compared to a regular mouse where you’re resting the whole of your wrist.
 As mentioned, this position does minimize the twisting of the wrist relative to your forearms, and supposedly helps reduce the chances of developing carpal tunnel syndrome according to many experts.
+Combined with using your arm to maneuver the mouse, and you can keep your wrist completely stationary when operating the Anker mouse.
 Either way, after a couple of days I started to get the hang of it all, and maneuvering all 3.46 ounces of this contraption around felt natural.

 The Anker Vertical is made mostly of plastic.
 For a mouse that costs so little, it feels surprisingly premium.
 The surface looks matt, though has a slippery feel to it that to be honest I’m not a big fan of.
 A more rubberized surface would have worked better with a mouse that features so many steep contours.